-- 1. Non-intensive agricultural (see definition of intensive agriculture in Section 2.1) and forestry operations conducted in accordance with the County's Comprehensive Plan. - 2.
+- 1. Non-intensive agricultural (see definition of intensive agriculture in Section 2.1) and forestry operations conducted in accordance with the Comprehensive Plan. - 2.
 Single family dwellings. - 3.
-Mobile homes (see placement of mobile homes in floodways in Article 8). - 4.
-Public resource-based recreation facilities. - 5.
-Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential facility" (see Section 4.19). - 6.
-Churches and other houses of worship.
+Mobile homes. - 4.
+Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential facility" (see section 4.2). - 5.
+Public resource-based recreation facilities.

 - 1. Uses and structures which: - a.
-Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures. - b.
-Are located on the same lot as the permitted or permissible principal use or structure, or on a contiguous lot in the same ownership. - c.
+Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures; - b.
+Are located on the same lot as the permitted or permissible principal use or structure, or on a contiguous lot in the same ownership; and - c.
 Do not involve operations or structures not in keeping with the intent of these land development districts. - 2.
 Examples of permitted accessory uses and structures include: - a.
 Private garages. - b.
-Docks, ramps, piers and walkways for residential and water-dependent commercial uses (see Article 14).
+Docks, ramps, piers and walkways for residential and water-dependent commercial uses (see Article 14). - c.

-c.
 Residential facilities for caretakers whose work requires residence on the premises or for employees who will be quartered on the premises.

-Industrial and commercial uses, intensive agricultural uses (see section 2.1 for definition of intensive agriculture), private recreational uses, Class I landfills and Class III landfills (construction and demolition landfills) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein or permissible as a special exception.
+Industrial and commercial uses, intensive agricultural uses (see section 2.1 for definition of intensive agriculture), private recreational uses, simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations), slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein or permissible as a special exception.